 Collecting in Context: Using a Global Histories approach to uncover and understand the histories and implications of collecting Korean art and culture by UK museums, from 1865 – 2020

 Overview of PhD

-Lauren’s research connects to the wider themes of the history of collecting, representation and identity formation in museum spaces, and spans the disciplines of museum studies, Korean studies and art history.
+My research connects to the wider themes of the history of collecting, digital humanities, and debates on the role of museums, and spans the disciplines of museum studies, global histories, Korean studies and human geography.